madetech/learn/ideas/README.md

 Remember:

 * Open small pull requests - less than ~400 lines (At Made Tech you can drop a link into #engineering or #learntech)
-* Make lots of mistakes
+* Make lots of mistakes, and don't fear them.
-* TDD your code
+* ATDD your code
+* Refactor relentlessly
 * Put into practice your ever growing knowledge
 * Ask for help when stuck